ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 ### 6.6.
 Job priority:
 Each Slurm job's priority is computed based on several factors such as:

-The job's age (how long it's been queueing).
+- The job's age (how long it's been queueing).

-The job's QOS.
+- The job's QOS (resource availability).

-The user's Fairshare
+- The user's Fairshare (user's usage "resources promised and consumed").

 To view the factors that comprise a job's scheduling priority use `Sprio` This code will display the priority and other factros including users and accounts with a decending order